 What kind of handles should my wok have?

-A wok with a metal handle like the one pictured below comes in handy if you ever want to put the whole wok into an oven to finish a dish or keep it warm.
+A wok with a metal handle like the one pictured below may come in handy if you ever want to put the whole wok into an oven to finish a dish or keep it warm.

 Do I need a wok lid?

 Believe it or not, many woks do not come with lids, but that doesn’t mean you don’t need one!
-When I first saw my father cooking in the restaurant he used an older technique used for Cantonese cooking which used two burners and woks side-by-side with the lids.
-It was like poetry in motion when I first saw him cook dishes nonstop during a busy night with both wok burners on super high max heat.
+When I first saw my father cooking in the restaurant, he used an older technique used for Cantonese cooking that used two burners and woks side-by-side with the lids.
+It was like poetry in motion when I first saw him cook dishes nonstop during a busy night with both wok burners on max heat.

 What kind of kitchen hood do I need?

-For any gourmet kitchen, a powerful kitchen hood that is vented to the outside is always preferred, and it’s almost crucial if you’re doing a lot of wok cooking.
+For any gourmet kitchen, a powerful kitchen hood vented to the outside is always preferred, and it’s almost crucial if you’re doing a lot of wok cooking.
 When we did our kitchen makeover, we invested in a Viking stove with a special wok burner and a Viking hood vented through the roof (Note: this is not a sponsored post!)
 Both are a joy to cook with, and the vent keeps the house free of smoke and weird smells.
-If you’re big on Chinese cooking, we highly recommend it!

 The vent hood blower motor is variable speed and is very powerful, so there are no traces of grease in the kitchen other than where they’re supposed to be––in the grease traps.
 The grease traps have to be cleaned periodically depending on how much cooking you’re doing.

-When installing a kitchen vent hood for your kitchen, try to keep the duct lengths short and minimize the turns to get the maximum “draw” from your vent hood.
-Non-ducted vents are better than no vents since they have filters to catch the grease, but ultimately, the kitchen odors and smells will linger unless you have external ducting.
+When installing a vent hood for your kitchen, try to keep the duct lengths short and minimize the turns to get the maximum “draw.”
+Non-ducted vents are better than no vents, since they have filters to catch the grease, but ultimately, the kitchen odors and smells will linger unless you have external ducting.

 What is the best stove for wok cooking?

-For us, a dedicated wok burner for our kitchen was a requirement, but for most, a stove with a dedicated wok burner is probably a luxury you might not be looking for.
+For us, a dedicated wok burner for our kitchen was a requirement, but for most, it’s probably a luxury you might not be looking for.
 If you are thinking about a dedicated wok burner, just look at this 20 inch wok and the beautiful nonstick patina you can achieve over time.

 We love to entertain, so cooking with a large wok is essential for dinner parties, and having the extra space to maneuver the food is pretty fantastic.
 That said, you can achieve the same nonstick patina with a smaller carbon steel wok.